deathstar/AutoHOTS/README.md

 # AutoHOTS 2.0

-These AutoHotKey scripts are designed to make your Heroes of the Storm experience more enjoyable.
+AutoHOTS is designed to make your Heroes of the Storm experience more enjoyable.
-They are completely within the terms of service and cannot be considered a cheat.
-They are simply designed to improve your experience by automating mundane repetative tasks.
+Using it is completely within the terms of service and cannot be considered cheating.
+This program is simply designed to improve your experience by automating mundane repetative tasks.
 A simple example of the use of the script would be the Lili Autohealer script.
-It can automatically press Q whenever it is off cooldown so the person playing Lili doesn't have to hold down Q.
+It can automatically press Q whenever it is off cooldown so the person playing Lili doesn't have to hold down Q. Another example would be using the auto loot box opening feature which will automatically open loot boxes for you so you don't have to.

-## How to use AutoHOTS
-1) download and install autohotkey: https://www.autohotkey.com/
-2) from the folder this readme is in, open the script you want to use by double-clicking it
-3) tab back into the game once the script has been started
-4) press Q key once to start lili autoheal/CD notifier
-5) press Spacebar once to start lootbox opener
-6) press E key once to start auto nova clone/CD notifier
-7) press D key once to start auto trait/CD notifier

-press Esc (Escape) key to stop any/all script(s)
+## Features
+- auto lili healer
+- auto loot box opener
+- auto trait activator
+- auto nova clone generator

+## Compatibility
+- Mac OSX
+- Windows

 ## Patch Notes
 - fixes lili autoheal looping for shortest execution time possible